Danika1208/oss-audit--24BOE10037-/README.md

 # Open Source Software (OSS) Audit Project

 ## Overview
 This project is a part of the OSS Capstone assignment.
 It demonstrates the use of Linux shell scripting to analyze system information, inspect software packages, audit directories, analyze log files, and generate an open-source manifesto.
+This project demonstrates practical usage of open-source tools and Linux scripting.
+It highlights the importance of automation, transparency, and collaboration in open-source ecosystems.

 All scripts were executed in a Linux environment using GitHub Codespaces.